wkwooten/VistaKine-Rewrite/documentation/VISUALIZATION_GUIDE.md

 - `InteractiveExercise.svelte` uses a CSS Flexbox column layout for its main structure:
   1.  **Dialog Area**: Renders the content from `dialogAreaSnippet`.
 Typically hidden in fullscreen.
   2.  **Visualization Area**: Contains `VisContainer` (which renders the `SceneComponent`) and the `HudComponent` layered on top.
+  3.  **Instruction Area**: Renders the content from `instructionSnippet`.
+Typically hidden in fullscreen and usually appears below the visualization area.
-  3.  **Controls Area**: Renders the content from `controlsAreaSnippet`.
+  4.  **Controls Area**: Renders the content from `controlsAreaSnippet`.
 Typically hidden in fullscreen.
 - The layering of the `HudComponent` over the `VisContainer` is managed by CSS Grid within the visualization area.
 - The `.hud-layer` within `InteractiveExercise.svelte` (which wraps the `HudComponent`) is styled with `pointer-events: none;`.
 The `HudComponent` (or specific interactive elements within it) should ensure `pointer-events: auto;` is set on its interactive parts so they can be used, while allowing non-interactive parts of the HUD area to pass pointer events to the 3D scene below.
 - The `HudComponent` is responsible for the layout of its internal elements (buttons, and the content from the `controlsSnippet` it receives).